mitsuhiko/lucumr/2013/12/9/stop-being-clever.rst

 typeahead.js autocomplete library resulted in a really sluggish UI.
 Now obviously a clever person would not send that much into an autocomplete field.
-A better plan would be to filter the data on the server first, but it turns out that not the loading was slow, but the filtering of the data.
+A better plan would be to filter the data on the server first, but it turns out that it wasn't the loading that was slow, but the filtering of the data.
 That made no sense to me, because even if the system did a linear search through 26.000 cities it should not have been this slow.